Doctor of Philosophy (PhD) Degree in the field of Applied Physics

 MS Degree Program

 The Applied Physics Program (APP) does not offer a stand-alone thesis Master of Science (MS) degree.
 The MS degree is a thesis master’s degree.
 For general university requirements, please see Thesis Master’s Degrees.
 For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
-Students admitted to the APP PhD program with a bachelor’s degree are required to earn the thesis master's MS degree within the program before proceeding to the PhD, and the MS thesis is written in lieu of any qualifying exams or preliminaries.
+Students admitted to the APP PhD program with a bachelor’s degree are required to earn the MS degree within the program before proceeding to the PhD, and the MS thesis is written in lieu of any qualifying exams or preliminaries.

 By the end of their third year in the program, each APP student should have completed the university requirements for the MS degree, fulfilled the course requirements, and defended a MS thesis in a public oral examination by a committee approved by the Program Chair and Graduate and Postdoctoral Studies (GPS).
 The examining committee votes separately on awarding the MS degree and on admission to candidacy for the PhD.
 Students pursuing the MS degree program in the field of Applied Physics must:

-• Complete a minimum of 36 credit hours towards the degree program (both coursework and research credit hours).
+- Complete a minimum of 36 credit hours towards the degree program (both coursework and research credit hours).

-• Successfully defend a master's thesis in a public examination by a university-approved committee.
+- Successfully defend a master's thesis in a public examination by a university-approved committee.

 The requirements listed in the General Announcements (GA) satisfy the minimum requirements for this degree program.
-In certain instances, courses (or requirements) not officially listed here may be substituted upon approval of the program's academic advisor, or where applicable, the department or program's Director of Graduate Studies.
+In certain instances, courses (or requirements) not officially listed here may be substituted upon approval of the program's academic advisor or, where applicable, the department or program's Director of Graduate Studies.
 Course substitutions or any exceptions to the stated official curricular requirements must be approved by the Office of Graduate and Postdoctoral Studies.
 Students and their academic advisors should identify and clearly document the courses to be taken.

 Summary

-Total Credit Hours Required for the MS Degree in the field of Applied Physics36
+Total Credit Hours Required for the MS Degree in the field of Applied Physics | 36 |

 Requirements for the PhD Degree in the field of Applied Physics